Changed track, same result at Texas with Jimmie Johnson win - News 12 Now

 This was the first Cup race in Texas since the 1 1/2-mile facility was completely repaved and changes made to Turns 1 and 2 earlier this year.
 It was Johnson’s seventh victory at Texas, six in the last 10 races there.

-Kyle Larson, the season points leader, finished second, while Logano, polesitter Kevin Harvick and Dale Earnhardt Jr. rounded out the top five.
+“Oh, probably on the second or third run I knew we were in good shape.
+From there, off we went,” he said.
+“It was so tough those first 23 laps in traffic.
+The air was very turbulent, the track wasn’t very clean.”

+Johnson’s only top-10 finish in the first six races of the season had been ninth at Phoenix.
+Earnhardt, his Hendrick teammate, had his first top-five finish since a runner-up at Pocono last June, not long before he missed the last half of the season because of lingering concussions symptoms.

 Ryan Blaney won the first two stages and gave Wood Brothers Racing, the oldest active team in NASCAR, its longest front-running car in a race in 35 years.
-He went on to finish 12th.
+The 23-year-old Blaney, who led 148 laps, went on to finish 12th.

+Blaney first got the lead on the second early restart on lap 16, with a somewhat bold move around the outside of Harvick going through the reconfigured Turns 1 and 2, where the banking was reduced and the track widened.

+The Wood Brothers team was formed in 1950, but hadn’t had a driver lead at least 100 laps in a race since Neil Bonnett in 1982.
+The team’s last victory was Trevor Bayne in the 2011 Daytona 500.

 More AP racing: http://racing.ap.org